carmencchow/cyclistic_casestudy/README.md

 <i>Suggestion #1:</i>
 <p><b>Seasonality/Short-term options</b>
-To prepare for an uptick in casual rides in Spring and Summer, Cyclistic should prepare and plan their marketing campaign in March/April.
+To prepare for an uptick in casual rides in spring and summer, Cyclistic should prepare and plan their marketing campaign in March/April.
 Their ads should focus on the cost-saving and health benefits of upgrading to an annual membership in time with the summer months.
 Since casual riders are the most active during the summer months, launch campaigns ahead of the summer months that and introduce a monthly pass

 <i>Suggestion #2</i>